-This Agrément relates to the Cavity System 1 (hereinafter 'CS1') MW EWI Brick Slip Cladding System (hereinafter the 'System').
-The System is a mechanically fixed, external wall insulation (EWI), mineral wool (hereinafter 'MW') insulated, brick slip cladding system.
-The System is suitable for installation on external sheathed light gauge steel frame (hereinafter 'LGSF') supporting walls and has a drained cavity behind the MW insulation.
+This Agrément relates to the Cavity System 2 (hereinafter 'CS2') MW EWI Brick Slip Cladding System (hereinafter the 'System').
+The System is a mechanicallyfixed, external wall insulation (EWI), mineral wool (hereinafter 'MW') insulated, twin-sheathing board, brick slip cladding system.
+The System is suitable for installation on external sheathed light gauge steel frame (hereinafter 'LGSF') supporting walls and has a drained cavity behind the outer, secondary sheathing boards.
 For use on existing or new, residential and non-residential high-rise buildings up to and over 18 m in height in the UK.
 The System can be designed for a 30 or 60-year service-life durability as required.